-The main objective of the Dentistry Student Ambassador program is to connect newly admitted students and prospective applicants with current dental students to learn more about their experience in our undergraduate dental programs.
+The objective of the Dentistry Student Ambassador program is to connect prospective applicants and newly admitted students with current dental students to learn more about their experience in our undergraduate dental programs.
 A student’s perspective can be very helpful and valuable to applicants when trying to decide whether or not to apply to McGill’s Faculty of Dentistry.

 What would a Student Ambassador have to do?

-- Act as a contact person to newly admitted students and prospective applicants - This implies that the student will agree to have his/her photo, profile and email address published on our website as well as answer emails on a regular basis (time frame to respond: 5 days);
+- Act as a contact person for newly admitted students and prospective applicants.
+The student must agree to have his/her photo, profile and email address published on our website and answer emails on a regular basis (time frame to respond: 5 days);

 - Conduct tours of the clinic and preclinical lab (usually done by senior students) as well as class visits if possible and with the permission from the professor;

-- Participate to special events such as McGill Open House (generally the last Sunday of October), Cégep Caravan, Youth Outreach activities, Multiple Mini-Interviews (MMI), information sessions, etc.;
+- Participate to special events such as McGill Open House (October 25th, 2020), Youth Outreach activities, Multiple Mini-Interviews (MMI), information sessions, webinars, etc.;

-- Collaborate with the Admissions Office on the development of new outreach activities to reach people from varied backgrounds and life trajectories.
+- Collaborate with the Admissions Office on the development of new outreach activities to attract applicants from varied backgrounds and life trajectories.

 Tasks and roles will be assigned according to the students’ seniority in the program and preferences (e.g. a First-Year DMD students might be limited to sharing their experience of the admissions process and their first year at McGill, but not be able to describe clinical work or provide tours of the facility).